packit/deployment/docs/deployment/secrets.md

 ### Prerequisites

-To run OpenShift tests triggered by Packit successfully, you need to encrypt the CRC Pull Secret **against your fork**.
+To run OpenShift tests triggered by Packit successfully, you need to encrypt the CRC Pull Secret.

+When submitting a contribution PR where tests are executed, the encryption should be performed against your personal fork if the PR originates from your fork.
+Otherwise, encryption should be performed against the packit/deployment repository.

 > **Important:** The encryption has a 448 character limit per secret.
 If your pull secret exceeds this limit, split it into multiple smaller chunks.